ericdequ/Sports/data/blog/Basketball/Tricks/the_post_hook_scoring_from_the_block.md

 # The Post Hook: Scoring from the Block

 If you've ever played basketball or watched the NBA, you've undoubtedly seen the magic of a well-executed post hook shot.
 This go-to move for many big men has been a staple for scoring within the paint.
-In this article, we'll drill deep into the post hook shot, dissecting its technique, historical significance, and tips to master it, just like the legend, Kareem Abdul-Jabbar.
+In this article, well drill deep into the post hook shot, dissecting its technique, historical significance, and tips to master it, just like the legend, Kareem Abdul-Jabbar.

 ## The Essence of the Post Hook